Carlo & Malik: Characters

 Chosen agent, and old friend of Malik, the two have known each other since the academy.
 He is a kind boy but a little insecure.
-Although at the beginning of the series he has been in a relationship for many years with another girl; he only has eyes for Cinzia, with whom he begins a relationship after leaving his girlfriend.
+Although at the beginning of the series he has been in a relationship for many years with another woman; he only has eyes for Cinzia, with whom he begins a relationship after leaving his girlfriend.
 Marco and Cinzia will start a relationship, and he will be like a father to Cinzia's daughter, the two will discover they are expecting a baby and at the end of the second season, they will get married.